bencao/terminal-clock/README.md

 ## Step 7: Pack the app as an executable (language specific)

-Our clock app is done, it is so cool, and we would like to share it with our friend.
+Our clock app is done, it is really cool, and we would like to share it with our friend.
 But how should we distribute it?

 The typical way of sharing a Node.js program is through [npm](http://npmjs.com), which is a public package registry.
-We can publish our app to npm, and others can use it with a few steps:
+We can publish our app to npm, and others can get it with a few steps:

-1. Install Node.js runtime (since Javascript is an interpreted language)
+1. Install Node.js runtime if they don't have it yet (since Javascript is an interpreted language)
-2. npm install -g <published-package-name>
+2. npm install -g published-package-name

 Not too bad, right?
-But we know that compiled language such as Go can distribute a binary file, there’s no need to install the runtime, which is really convenient for end users.
+But we may know that compiled language such as Go can distribute a single binary file, there’s no need to install the runtime, which is really convenient for end users.

 The good news is that, for Node.js we can also achieve that experience!
 Let’s see how we can make it.